Utah Administrative Code

 (2) have completed at least two years of successful experience as a school psychologist under a Level 1 School Psychologist License area of concentration or its equivalent; and

-(3) have been recommended by the employing school district with consultation from a teacher education institution.
+(3) have been recommended by the employing LEA with consultation from a teacher education institution.

-D. The school psychologist preparation program of an institution may be approved by the Board if it meets the standards prescribed in the Standards for State Approval of Teacher Education for school psychologists.
+D. The Board may approve the school psychologist preparation program of an institution if the program meets the standards prescribed in the Standards for State Approval of Teacher Education for school psychologists.
 These standards were developed by school psychologists in Utah schools and recommended to the Board by SACTE and are available from the USOE.

-A. An applicant for the Level 1 School Social Worker License area of concentration shall have:
+A. A candidate for the Level 1 School Social Worker License area of concentration shall have:

 (1) completed a Board approved program for the preparation of school social workers including a Master of Social Work degree from an accredited institution;